 berries like I do?
 They are definitely a highlight in the garden!
 The

 flavours and quality of your home grown fruit is just so much

-superior to the supermarket produce and more important it is
+better than supermarket produce and even more important: it is

 possible!
 And organic fruits and berries are very expensive to

 buy ...so why not grow them at home?

 can be integrated into any garden even if the area is quite small.
 Most